-The Compensation Committee considered the data and advice of its advisors as well as many other factors.
+The Compensation Committee considers the data and advice of its advisors as well as many other factors.
 Ultimately, all decisions and recommendations to the Board are their own.

-In 2021 and 2020, we paid the following amounts to consultants for services related to advice on compensation for the directors and executive officers.
+In 2022 and 2021, we paid the following amounts to consultants for services related to advice on compensation for the directors and executive officers: